maharasa/DevAutomaton/release/readme.md

 - Software developers can integrate any source code or computer program writing AI with Dev Automaton and generate source code against their requirements.
 - They can generate a full project mockup in a single click.
 - They can define AI input text as a template for source code generation against their requirements.
-- They can generate full UI project source code with 60% accuracy in any technologies (such as React, Angular, Blazor MAUI, or Android).
+- They can generate full UI project source code with 60% accuracy in any technology (such as React, Angular, Blazor MAUI, or Android).
-- They can generate source code for API source code with 60% accuracy in any technologies (such as Node.js, Java, or Python).
+- They can generate source code for API source code with 60% accuracy in any technology (such as Node.js, Java, or Python).
 - If the user does not provide source code templates, Dev Automaton should call AI APIs and generate source code against the requirements.
+## Release 3.0
+     coming soon...